rickhowe/sample/README.md

 * `:[range]VDiffoff[!]`
-	* Clear the selected area within `[range]` (default: all lines) in the current window and reset its differences.
+	* Clear the selected area within `[range]` (default: all lines) in the current window and reset the differences.
 When there are two area selected in the same window, use `[range]` to clear either one.
 If `!` flag is specified, clear and reset all area in the current tab page.